fengjixuchui/Injector-full/README.md

 # ring0 Injector For EAC / BE games

-# Interested in Purchasing the Private source code? add my discord : skeng#6969
+# Interested in Purchasing Private source codes? add my discord : skeng#6969
 - Reasonable offers only

 # undetected

 # works on AMD + Intel Cpus
-- can only inject into x64 process
+- can only inject into a 64bit process
 # Tested on Windows 10 20h2

 # how to use this software ?